 7. Nokia X30 5G

-Another one of the best stock Android mid-range phones right now is the Nokia X35G, which just happens to be an eco-friendly device to boot, thanks to its fully recycled aluminum chassis and mostly recycled plastic bits packed inside.
-Underneath this tree-hugging body is the Snapdragon 695 chipset, which once again does the job well.
-A 6.43-inch OLED display and the stereo speaker setup mean good times when streaming a bit of Disney Plus or even your uncle’s sport here on YouTube.
+Another top choice for stock Android mid-range is the Nokia X35G, which also happens to be eco-friendly with its fully recycled aluminum chassis and mostly recycled plastic components.
+Powered by the Snapdragon 695 chipset, it delivers smooth performance.
+With a 6.43-inch OLED display and stereo speakers, it’s perfect for streaming Disney Plus or watching sports on YouTube.

 8. Poco F4 GT